 Cut slits in the orange and strawberry slices, garnish the glasses with them and serve!

-Of course this can also be made sans vodka -- a delicious orange slushy!
+Of course this can also be made sans champagne -- a delicious orange slushy!